More events like this...

 Reducing Inequalities through Financial Literacy - Associate Professor Michelle Cull In-Person / Online

+To bridge the gap, she considered creating a tool that offers university students advice before they make financial decisions.
+Assisted by Professor Catherine Attard in the School of Education, she partnered with UniBank — a bank focused on serving the university sector — and a developer from Western’s Launch Pad startup incubator, to design an app called Wallet$mart.
 In a survey conducted after five months of app use, Cull found that 75% of the students using it felt it had positively influenced their financial knowledge and money management habits.
 Students who used all features of the app answered 81% more accurately on questions commonly used to test basic financial literacy than students who weren’t using the app.

 - Date: